mWater/mwater-forms/docs/Response Lifecycle.md

 If an entity question is flagged as `createEntity` = true, then it will create instead of update an entity if left blank.
 In this case, it goes to `pendingEntityCreates`.

 If the entity has not been created (is still in `pendingEntityCreates`) and the state is moved from `final` to `rejected`, then the entity question is blanked and the pending op is cancelled.

+## Entity References

+The `entities` field of each response always contains any entities that are referenced by the response.
+It is an array of:

+questionId: _id of question that references entity
+entityType: type fo the entity (string)
+entityId: _id of the entity
+created: True if entity was created by this form